formula one history

 There is something inherently visceral about watching incredibly skilled drivers hurtle hugely quick cars around a race track.
 Despite the ever-growing speed, Formula One is a safer sport now than ever in its history.
 Indeed, throughout its nearly 80 year past, Formula One has, every year, become both faster and safer.
 This is the real engineering skill of the sport.

 Ever since there have been cars, there has been car racing.
-As technology improved, and cars became more numerous, European manufacturers began racing as a way of competing and marketing their products.
+As technology improved, and cars became more numerous, European manufacturers as early as 1894 in France, began racing as a way of competing and marketing their products.

-In the interwar years, a series of Grands Prix took place throughout Europe, designed to show off car and driver skills to a receptive European population.
+In the interwar years, a series of Grands Prix race days took place throughout Europe, designed to show off car and driver skills to a receptive European population.

 Had World War II not intervened it is likely that Formula One would have begun much earlier.
 Certainly, in the interwar years, there was an increasing move towards codifying the sport from the ragtag one-off events.

-With the rise of Nazism, and the focus of French and Belgian (and other European) engineers onto preparation for war, however, Formula One was put on hold until 1946.
+With the rise of Nazism and the focus of French and Belgian (and other European) engineers on preparing for war, however, Formula One was put on hold until 1946.